dploeger/disclaimr/README.md

   supported:
   * Add the disclaimer to the body
   * Replace the regexp in the field "Action parameters" with the disclaimer
-  * Add the disclaimer to the body by adding another MIME-type to it (useful for encrypted/signed E-Mails)
+  * Add the disclaimer to the body by adding another MIME-part to it and adding the orignal mail as a mime/rfc-822-part (useful for encrypted/signed E-Mails)
 * Mime type: Use this action only for bodies of this mime type
 * Action parameters: Additional parameters for the selected action
 * Resolve the sender: Use the resolver feature and try to resolve the